Bring Your Offshore Plan-B To Life In Panama March 2025

 Having a Mexican passport can help you have more freedom to travel visa-free in other countries

 If you've always desired to experience the incredible lifestyles in Mexico, Then you should start the digital nomad visa process.
 You'll easily discover a new place to call home in this stunning nation with its diverse landscapes and climates, low cost of living, and reliable internet.
-In some of the country's most popular cities, like Cancun, Playa del Carmen, Tulum, Mexico City, Oaxaca, and Puerto Vallarta, Cafes and coworking spaces are aplenty, along with gorgeous accommodations with opulent extras like pools and jacuzzis for nice, affordable price compared to other places in the world.
+In some of the country's most popular cities, like Cancun, Playa del Carmen, Tulum, Mexico City, Oaxaca, and Puerto Vallarta, Cafes and coworking spaces are aplenty, along with gorgeous accommodations with opulent extras like pools and jacuzzis for a nice, affordable price compared to other places in the world.

 If you want the best intel from the expat world, including profitable offshore opportunities, little-known tax-saving strategies, and hard-won insights on immigration, passports, and Plan-B residencies, all delivered to your inbox every single week, then join our daily correspondence, EMS Pulse™.
 Currently enjoyed by over 84,000 expats and expat-hopefuls worldwide.
 Fill in the form below to join our newsletter free: